AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_35.png](img/img_35.png)

 Numeric data.
 Looks like a logistic function with a negative weight.
-We'll derive a **linear** feature.
+We'll derive a **polynomial series** of features.
 Also, notice that there are very few examples with value > 32.
 So, we'll try to filter them out to prevent overfitting.

 ### PDays [13]

 Number of days that passed by after the client was last contacted from a previous campaign (-1 means client was not previously contacted).

 integer; non-null; [-1, 871]